 I think it’s silly!
-The very best articles on guarding again house plant bugs and pests always start off by suggesting you buy “clean stock from reputable dealers,” which has always seemed a little silly to me.
+The very best articles on guarding again houseplant bugs and indoor plant pests always start off by suggesting you buy “clean stock from reputable dealers,” which has always seemed a little silly to me.

 No dealer, reputable or otherwise, likes bug-infested plants any better than you or I; and who among us, for heaven’s sake, is going to purposely buy UNclean plants?

-Insects can happen to any plant, any time, any place, and the old saying “them as has, gits,” certainly applies here; anybody who has plants will, sooner or later, get bugs on them.
+Insects can happen to any plant, any time, any place, and the old saying “them as has, gits,” certainly applies here; anybody who has plants will, sooner or later, get bugs and their eggs on them.

 Properly speaking, bugs are not bugs but are, instead, insects.
 And according to Noah Webster, the term may refer to any of “numerous” small invertebrate animals.